 I can find no record against them in the United States.

-And further the US$64,000 question is, ‘Is it at all feasible that the US authorities did not know the background of Hutcherson?
+And one question is, ‘Is it at all feasible that the US authorities did not know the background of Hutcherson?

 His name had been made public when his Atlanta based Commodities Company was shut down by regulators.

 He was a phony oil man selling phony oil shares.